shreeya-i/Cue/README.md

     * Allows user to login or sign up for a new account
 * Home / Calendar
     * Displays all upcoming events in a calendar view, which can be tapped on for more details
-    * Includes button to create a new event
+    * Includes button menu to create a new event or import from Google Calendar
 * Add Event
-    * Allows user to input a new event, including the category, contacts, and Cues requested
+    * Allows user to input a new event, including the category, address, date, and Cues requested
-* Upcoming Events
-    * Lists all of a user's upcoming events, including holidays and self-inputted
-    * Displays a list of Cue's auto-suggested gifts
 * Event Details
-    * Detail view of event, which displays all the information inputted in add event
+    * Detail view of event, which displays all the information inputted in add event as well as booking suffegestions
+* Suggestion Details
+    * Detail view of Yelp suggestion, which displays information, showcases location, allows the user to contact and assign the business to an event
 * Profile
-    * Allows user to edit profile settings and view Cue stats
+    * Allows user to edit profile settings or logout

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

 * Home / Calendar
-* Upcoming Events
-* Profile Settings
+* Edit Profile

 **Flow Navigation** (Screen to Screen)